convertigo/c8oprj-lib-baserow/readme.md

 <th>name</th><th>comment</th>
 </tr>
 <tr>
-<td>forms_config</td><td>Choose a table in Baserow</td>
+<td>forms_config</td><td>Choose a table</td>
 </tr>
 </table>

 ### formssource_GetSelectData

-Get data from a Baserow table.
-You will be able to choose the Baserow columns for the names to be displayed in the select dropdown list and the column for the values of each name.
+Get data from the no-code database table.
+You will be able to choose the columns for the names to be displayed in the select dropdown list and the column for the values of each name.

 **variables**